-The Front Panel Connectors, also known as the Front Panel Header or FPanel, is a block of connectors on a motherboard that controls the power on, power reset, beep code speaker, and the LED light indicators on your PC case/chassis.
+The Front Panel Connectors, or the Front Panel Header, or FPanel, is a block of connectors on a motherboard that controls the power on, power reset, beep code speaker, and the LED light indicators on your PC case/chassis.

 All motherboards have front panel connectors that a PC case connects to.
 The cables that connect to the motherboard come from the PC case.

 In the following text, we will discuss in detail what Front Panel Connectors look like, what they do, and how they connect to the PC case.

 As mentioned, Front Panel Connectors connect the PC Case’s Power Switch, Reset Switch, and LED indicators to the motherboard.

 Front Panel Connectors consist of small pins that serve a specific electrical purpose.
 For instance, for the Power Switch, there are two specific pins for connecting the case’s cable.